Owning our story and loving ourselves through that process is the bravest thing that we’ll ever do. —Brené Brown

 Most importantly, I want my work to be unapologetically me and feel that sense of true freedom.

-I never want this blog to be editorial-like in any sense or share trends I detest.
+I never want this blog to be a place where I share the unrealistic me or trends I detest.
 With all my heart, I never ever want to tell you what looks good on you and what doesn’t.
 I want you to “do you” because that’s the main reason for this blog: to provide you value and to encourage you to confidently step into your identity while nerding out on fashion and beauty.

 As time goes on, I want to share with you what I truly love and feel like a million bucks in, products I love even if I have to budget/save for them and show you my true self with a bit of rebranding and more videos.